fopeiro/docs/Download Spotify content from an Android phone.md

 ## Connect to Termux

-Let's open a remote SSH session to Termux so I can use a real keyboard for the next steps.
+After OpenSSH is installed, you can open a remote session to Termux from a Windows laptop using the ```ssh``` command, which is included in the default Windows installation since version 10.

-### Determine the Termux username and the phone's IP address
+### Determine the Termux username

-We'll need the Termux username to open a remote SSH session, you can display it using the command:
+We need to know the Termux username to open a remote SSH session, you can display it using the command:

 ```
 whoami
 ```

+### Determine the phone IP address

 The phone IP address can be determined by running the following commands: